edlinganay/esk-de-capstone/README.md

 * make sure to set up a GCP Cloud connection on Airflow with name 'google_cloud_default'
 * when running in a VM use nginx to redirect localhost:8080 to VM external IP
 * gpusecs_scraper fails when running on VM due to refused connection
 * There is no task to create BQ dataset.
-Before running DAG, on BQ create dataset gpu-data
+Before running DAG, ensure that BQ has a dataset named `gpu-data`

 ## OUTPUT DATA SCHEMA
 ```